RobKenis/rob-kenis-dot-com/blog/content/posts/hugo_pretty_urls_on_aws.md

 And here we are, a couple of months after Lambda @ Edge was possible, the process to execute functions at the edge was made simpler.
-Back in May 2021, AWS introduced [CloudFront Functions](https://aws.amazon.com/blogs/aws/introducing-cloudfront-functions-run-your-code-at-the-edge-with-low-latency-at-any-scale/), a solution that provides the option to write small, fast functions that execute when a user arrives are your CDN.
+Back in May 2021, AWS introduced [CloudFront Functions](https://aws.amazon.com/blogs/aws/introducing-cloudfront-functions-run-your-code-at-the-edge-with-low-latency-at-any-scale/), a solution that provides the option to write small, fast functions that execute when a user arrives at your CDN.

 #### Creating a function